 Make a Wise Policy Choice

 First-time policy buyers can follow a few rules of thumb to avoid overpaying for their coverage:

 - Be wary of add-ons or riders that come with extra fees.
 Make sure you need the extra layers of protection they offer you.
-If you don’t, try to negotiate a plan with a lower premium and forego extra coverage.
+If you do not, try to negotiate a plan with a lower premium and forego extra coverage.

 - Resist the urge to choose a plan with a low monthly premium and a high deductible.
 Even if you are in perfect health, an accident can happen in a second.
 A very high deductible could haunt you for years.

 - Be a conscientious consumer.
 File claims accurately and promptly and read your statements and records of service.
-Ask questions when you’re confused; many insurance companies will reward you for spotting a billing error.
+Ask questions when you are confused.
+Many insurance companies will reward you for spotting a billing error.

 Minimize Medical Expenses

 Once you have found a policy that matches your needs, the best way to save on costs is to avoid using your policy more than necessary.
 You cannot prevent every illness or injury, but there are proactive measures that can minimize your risk and maximize your spending dollars.